kostrykin/CarnaPy/README.md

 conda install -c conda-forge pybind11
 ```

-Download a recent version of [Eigen](http://eigen.tuxfamily.org), unpack it, and tell CMake where it is located:
+Grab a recent version of [Eigen](http://eigen.tuxfamily.org), unpack it, and tell CMake where it is located:

 ```bash
 wget https://gitlab.com/libeigen/eigen/-/archive/3.2.10/eigen-3.2.10.tar.gz